scrtlabs/SecretNetwork/docs/upgrade-secret-1-to-secret-2.md

 You’re now a validator in `secret-2`! :tada:

-To make sure your validator is unjailed, look for it here:
+To make sure your validator is unjailed, look for it in here:

 ```bash
 secretcli q staking validators | jq -r '.[] | select(.status == 2) | .description.moniker'